 Nowadays, GPS localization is common.
 Some apps use decimal format (48.85833) while others return the coordinates in degrees, minutes and seconds (48°51'29.99'').

-In this article I will show you how to convert one format to the other and vice-versa.
+In this article I will show you how to convert from one format to the other and vice-versa.

 How to write a GPS coordinate in Excel

 But if you keep your coordinate as a string, no calculation is possible.
 So it will be impossible to convert the GPS coordinates ⛔⛔⛔